 Having a child, losing a large amount of weight, and age itself can all have a major impact on the look and feel of your stomach.
-When the skin around your belly loses elasticity, it can become loose or saggy, causing a bulge in your figure.
-This can result in your clothes fitting a bit awkwardly and a lack of self-confidence due to your physical appearance.
-If you have tried everything but can’t seem to get rid of that leftover flab, a tummy tuck at UCI Plastic Surgery could be the solution.
+When the skin around your belly loses elasticity, it can become loose or saggy.
+And when your abdominal muscles stretch and separate, you can end up with a permanent bulge that no amount of sit-ups can flatten.
+If you have tried everything, but can’t seem to get rid of that leftover flab, a tummy tuck at UCI Plastic Surgery could be the solution.
 A tummy tuck can smooth the skin on your belly, tighten your abdominal muscles, and restore your slim, toned figure.

-Your tummy tuck surgery will be performed under the sedation of general anesthesia.
-One of our highly trained plastic surgeons will then make a horizontal incision, from about hipbone to hipbone, a few inches below your belly button – but don’t worry, you will be able to conceal any future scars under most underwear and bathing suits!
+You’ll have your tummy tuck surgery while you’re under general anesthesia.
+One of our highly trained plastic surgeons will make a horizontal incision, from about hipbone to hipbone, along a line low enough that you’ll be able to conceal the resulting scar beneath most underwear and bathing suits.

 Types of Tummy Tucks

 Depending on your needs, your surgeon may recommend that you have either a full tummy tuck or a less invasive mini tummy tuck.
 Click each box to learn more.

 Each patient will recover differently from tummy tuck surgery, but you should plan for about two weeks away from work while your body heals.
 If you live alone, it’s best to arrange to have someone stay with you for the first 24 hours, or you can with us on a 23 hour outpatient basis.

 You can expect some bruising, swelling, and discomfort at first, and may have difficulty standing straight for the first few days.
 A compression garment can ease discomfort while controlling swelling and promoting healing.

 We’ll advise you to avoid strenuous activity for the first 2-4 weeks, including lifting anything heavy.
 You may need help with cooking, shopping, driving, and caring for young children.